On This Page

 - 228 Problems in Architectural Design

-- Independent Study & Senior Design Thesis
+- Independent Study and Senior Design Thesis

 Through the generous support of the Bolton Foundation, the design studio in Rockefeller is a beautifully equipped facility—with oak drafting tables fitted out with luxo lamps, parallel slides and stools, a well-lit pin up space, and flat files for storage.
 The high ceilinged room is a wonderful and inspiring place in which to work.